agentultra/postgresql-replicant/README.md

 "PostgreSQL user role documentation") to use replication features.

-Then add a database and your user with the `REPLICATION` trait to the database, grant all on it if you need to, etc.
+Then add a database and your user with the `REPLICATION` trait to the database, grant all on it if you need to.

 We haven't added authorization support yet to the library so make sure in `pg_hba.conf` you `trust` local connections: